Skip to Content

 Less Weight

-The single tire + one rim weighs less than dual tires + two rims.
-So a big benefit is that they lower a vehicle’s weight.
+The single tire and one rim weigh less than the dual tires and two rims.
+So a significant benefit is that they reduce a vehicle’s weight.
+Replacing duals on steel wheels with super singles on aluminum wheels can save substantial weight (and weight savings are a good thing on RVs!).

 Lower Maintenance Cost